 But those teeth have an express purpose of helping them eat krill (contrary to what their name might suggest, they do not eat crabs).
 “Crabeaters have some of the most specialized teeth out of any animal species,” explains Hom-Weaver.
 “Their teeth have small projections that allow them to gulp water and strain the krill out just like a baleen whale.”

 They also tend to be quite social and often congregate in the water or out on the ice.
-“This is one of the most unique adaptations in the marine mammal world,” explains Hom-Weaver.
+“Crabeater seal behavioral adaptations are among the most unique in the marine mammal world,” explains Hom-Weaver.
 “Their life revolves around the pack ice.
 They pup, rest, and molt on the ice.”

 When they are hauled out on the ice and begin to dry, their coats are quite light in color.
 Their bodies often appear to have scars, likely from orca and leopard seal attacks or from hopping up onto the ragged ice.